xiaofangxd/Influence-Maximization-Reinforcement-Learning/README.md

-# A Collection of Main Papers on Influence maximization with Reinforcement Learning
+# A Collection of Main Papers on Influence maximization with Deep Learning

 - [Influence maximization](#Influence-maximization)
   - [Evolutionary Algorithm](#Evolutionary-Algorithm)